typedb/typedb/docs/pages/academy/4-data-loading/2-csv-migration.md

 title: Migrating CSV files - Graql templates
 keywords: setup, getting started
 last_updated: September 2017
-summary: In this lesson you will learn about Graql templating and how to migrate data from CSV files into GRAKN.
+summary: In this lesson you will learn about Graql templating and how to migrate data from CSV files into Grakn.
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/csv-migration.html